svelte-librarian/sv-use/packages/website/src/lib/docs/core/sensors/get-device-orientation/index.md

----
-slug: 'get-device-orientation'
-title: 'getDeviceOrientation'
+# getDeviceOrientation

-description: 'Provides web developers with information from the physical orientation of the device running the web page.'
+Provides web developers with information from the physical orientation of the device running the web page.
-category: 'sensors'
----

 ## Usage